 Start Broadcast.
 Go Live.

 I press that button multiple times a day.
 Whether it be on Facebook, Periscope, or Busker, I press a button and all of the sudden, anyone in the world can watch, listen, and talk to me.
+A live streaming software allows me to broadcast my doings to whoever wants to listen, and this is the same for absolutely anyone.
 Sometimes 20 people watch me walk my dog while I talk about animal behavior.
 Sometimes thousands of people watch me as I interview a star from the Walking Dead in my closet.
 I share the amazing, wonderful, beautiful things that happen in my life.
 I share the terrible, awful, gut-wrenching things that make my life difficult.
 I tell the world that I am an animal behaviorist.
 That I want my own TV show.
 That my mom died when I was 16.
 That I love my dog more than most people.
 That I love drinking wine.
 That some days I lay in bed until 2pm because I’m in so much pain from Crohns disease.
+A friend of mine suggested that I buy something similar to pbmc but I haven’t had a chance to look into it.

 On Mondays, I educate people on how to have better relationships with their dog.
 On Tuesdays, I stop people in the street and ask them really easy questions – they usually get them wrong.
 On Wednesdays, I do dog training demonstrations.
 On Thursdays, I listen to people make honest confessions; cheating on their husband, struggling with addiction, weird fetishes (like, really weird), and more.
 I also make a confession.
 On Fridays, I interview other animal experts and update viewers on the latest in animal news.